leonx04/DuAnMau_EduSys/README.md

 ## 🤝 Contributing

-Contributions to EduSys are welcome!
+Contributions to EMS are welcome!
 Whether it's bug reports, feature requests, or code contributions, please feel free to reach out or submit a pull request.

 ## 📜 License